henry2004y/minimal_test/_posts/2020-07-24-version-control.md

 So now when you go back and revisit this story of Git, you can feel the importance of vision for the future.
 New things are born because we are tired of the old ones.
 The popularity of Git and its workflow has a reason.

-By the way, for a serious project, NEVER push directly to the master branch.
+By the way, for a serious project, **NEVER push directly to the master branch**.
 There are all kinds of tool to do automated testing before you are confident about the changes.

 With all that being said, git is still not perfect.
-Recently I was confused about the usage of `git rebase`, so I did a Google search on the topic.
-Both of them are used for merging branches, but the differences are summarized [here](https://www.perforce.com/blog/vcs/git-rebase-vs-merge-which-better).
-Based on my current understanding, rebase is better than merge if you know what you are doing.
+Recently I was confused about the usage of `git rebase`, so I did a search on the topic.
+Both `merge` and `rebase` are used for merging branches, but the differences are summarized [here](https://www.perforce.com/blog/vcs/git-rebase-vs-merge-which-better).
+Based on my current understanding, `rebase` is better than merge for local unpublished commits; `rebase` may create a disaster in conflicts if being used on commits that are already pushed/shared on a remote repository![^1]

+[^1]: Practically Gabor's forced usage of `rebase` only works if you have a single branch to work on.
+Do not make it the default synchronizing behavior!

+## Adding

+The first principle of commits is one thing at a time.
+For instance, if you have two independent changes in a file, the basic `git -add file` will list both changes togther.
+A more advanced way is `git -p add file`: this allows you to go through all the changes and decide whether they belong to the same topic!

+<iframe width="560" height="315" src="https://www.youtube.com/embed/Uszj_k0DGsg?start=90" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Renaming

 Often git may get confused about renaming files.
 Check [this StackOverflow discussion](https://stackoverflow.com/questions/433111/how-to-make-git-mark-a-deleted-and-a-new-file-as-a-file-move) and the trick of using `git log --follow` in [Follow the History of renamed files](https://kgrz.io/use-git-log-follow-for-file-history.html).

-## Squashing commits
+## Squashing

 Generally it is better to squeeze small commits before merging, especially in a PR.
 Take a look at this post [Combining multiple commits before pushing](https://stackoverflow.com/questions/6934752/combining-multiple-commits-before-pushing-in-git).